derbyjs/derby/index.md

 {% endhighlight %}

 Note how in the above example, the context becomes each array item inside of the `#each users` section.
-Similarly, sections set scope when reffering to the name of an object.
+Similarly, sections set scope when referring to the name of an object.
 In addition to the local scope, template tags may refer to anything in the parent scope.